White Bumps On Lips: Types, Causes, Symptoms, & Home Remedies

 2. Milia

-These are benign (not harmful) and transient white cysts of keratini XA structural protein produced by the body that is responsible for forming the nails, hair, and epidermis (the outermost layer of the skin). (a protein) on the skin.
+These are benign (not harmful) and transient white cysts of keratini A structural protein produced by the body that is responsible for forming the nails, hair, and epidermis (the outermost layer of the skin). (a protein) on the skin.
 Dead skin cells get trapped under the skin and form cysts.
-These cysts are common in infants and develop on the face (usually on the nose, chin, cheeks, or along the boundary of the lips).
+Milia on lips is common in infants and also develops on the face (usually on the nose, chin, cheeks).
 Milia are classified into two types — primary milia and secondary milia.
 Lesions of some milia fade away on their own while others don’t.
-However, they can be treated with simple surgical interventions and topical retinoids (6).
+However, these white spots can be treated with simple surgical interventions and topical retinoids (6).

 3. Oral Thrush